UniversalDependencies/docs/format.md

  2. Blank lines marking sentence boundaries.
  3. Comment lines starting with hash (#).

-Word lines contain the following fields:
+Sentences consist of one or more word lines, and word lines contain the following fields:

  1. ID: Word index, integer starting at 1 for each new sentence; may be a range for tokens with multiple words.
  2. FORM: Word form or punctuation symbol.